Georgia Eviction Process

 In Georgia, a landlord can evict a tenant for not paying rent on time.
 To do so, the landlord must first give the tenant a verbal notice or a written notice to quit regarding the balance due.

 Unless the lease states otherwise, rent is due at the beginning of each month and is considered late in Georgia the day immediately after its due date.
-If the rent is late, the landlord can go to the courthouse on the same day the verbal or written notice is provided; however, it is common practice to give the tenant 3 days to pay or move out.
+If the rent is late, the landlord may deliver a notice of nonpayment which gives the tenant 3 days to pay the balance due or else move out.

 End of Lease or No Lease